jrouwe/JoltPhysics/Docs/Architecture.md

 * Broadphase layer: At this stage, the object layer is tested against the broad phase trees that are relevant by checking the [ObjectVsBroadPhaseLayerFilter](@ref ObjectVsBroadPhaseLayerFilter).
 * Object layer: Once the broad phase layer test succeeds, we will test object layers vs object layers through [ObjectLayerPairFilter](@ref ObjectLayerPairFilter) (used for simulation) and [ObjectLayerFilter](@ref ObjectLayerFilter) (used for collision queries).
 The default implementation of ObjectLayerFilter is DefaultObjectLayerFilter and uses ObjectLayerPairFilter so the behavior is consistent between simulation and collision queries.
-* Group filter: Most expensive filtering (bounding boxes already overlap), used only during simulation.
+* [GroupFilter](@ref GroupFilter): Used only during simulation and runs after bounding boxes have found to be overlapping.
 Allows you fine tune collision e.g. by discarding collisions between bodies connected by a constraint.
-See [GroupFilter](@ref GroupFilter) and implementation for ragdolls [GroupFilterTable](@ref GroupFilterTable).
+See e.g. [GroupFilterTable](@ref GroupFilterTable) which implements filtering for bodies within a ragdoll.
-* Body filter: This filter is used instead of the group filter if you do collision queries like CastRay.
-See [BodyFilter](@ref BodyFilter).
+* [BodyFilter](@ref BodyFilter): This filter is used instead of the group filter if you do collision queries like CastRay.
-* Shape filter: This filter is used only during collision queries and can be used to filter out individual (sub)shapes.
-See [ShapeFilter](@ref ShapeFilter).
+* [ShapeFilter](@ref ShapeFilter): This filter is used both during queries and simulation and can be used to filter out individual shapes of a compound.
+To set the shape filter for the simulation use PhysicsSystem::SetSimulationShapeFilter.
-* Contact listener: During simulation, after all collision detection work has been performed you can still choose to discard a contact point.
+* [ContactListener](@ref ContactListener): During simulation, after all collision detection work has been performed you can still choose to discard a contact point.
 This is a very expensive way of rejecting collisions as most of the work is already done.
-See [ContactListener](@ref ContactListener).

 To avoid work, try to filter out collisions as early as possible.

 ## Level of Detail {#level-of-detail}

 Bodies can only exist in a single layer.
 If you want a body with a low detail collision shape for simulation (in the example above: MOVING layer) and a high detail collision shape for collision detection (BULLET layer), you'll need to create 2 Bodies.
 The low detail body should be dynamic.
 The high detail body should be kinematic, or if it doesn't interact with other dynamic objects it can also be static.
 After calling PhysicsSystem::Update, you'll need to loop over these dynamic bodies and call BodyInterface::MoveKinematic in case the high detail body is kinematic, or BodyInterface::SetPositionAndRotation in case the high detail body is static.

+Alternatively, you can put a high detail and a low detail shape in a StaticCompoundShape and use PhysicsSystem::SetSimulationShapeFilter to filter out the high detail shape during simulation.
+Another ShapeFilter would filter out the low detail shape during collision queries (e.g. through NarrowPhaseQuery).
+You can use Shape::GetUserData to determine if a shape is a high or a low detail shape.

 ## Continuous Collision Detection {#continuous-collision-detection}